nothingbutabananafd/nothingbutabananafd/README.md

 # Hello!!
-My name is Fiona and I am a Computer Science major at Pace University looking to work on educational projects and build my repertoire.
+My name is Fiona Dietz, and I am a Computer Science major at Pace University looking to work on educational projects and build my repertoire.

 ## Below Are My Credentials and Contact Information: